-We all love brunch, and in the UK’s second city there is no shortage of places to go, but what exactly are the best places in Birmingham to go for brunch?
+We all love brunch, and in the UK’s second biggest city there is no shortage of places to go, but what exactly are the best places in Birmingham to go for brunch?
 Here they are as a whirlwind roundup:

-The Best part of this place is not just the extensive brunch menu separated into three groups: Eggs, Full English and pancakes but this fantastic venue also offers bottomless brunch.
+The best part of this place is not just the extensive brunch menu separated into three groups: Eggs, Full English and pancakes but this fantastic venue also offers bottomless brunch.
 Order your brunch item off the menu, and sit at the table enjoying unlimited and refillable drinks.
 These include unlimited beer, Bloody Mary’s or Bellini.
 It doesn’t have to be a brunch item either; the offer of bottomless brunch can be given with any sandwich, steak, burger or main menu item.
 Last orders for this offer end at 3 pm, and it costs £19.50.

 Once again, a venue that offers a deal on bottomless brunch, Urban Café (its Church Street location only!) gives you bottomless unlimited drinks.
 Select any brunch dish with endless pastries, unlimited rounds of toast and unlimited tea and coffee included!